apache/beam/website/www/site/content/en/documentation/programming-guide.md

 <span class="language-go">

 > **Note:** The Beam SDK for Go does not yet support a State and Timer API.
-See [Issue 20510](https://github.com/apache/beam/issues/20510) to contribute.
+See [https://github.com/apache/beam/issues/20510](https://github.com/apache/beam/issues/20510) to contribute.

 </span>